w3f/Grants-Program/applications/universaldot-me.md

 ![Architecture Design](https://github.com/UniversalDot/documents/blob/master/designs/architecture/Use-Case.drawio.png?raw=true)

+Additional Requirement: Each pallet will be provide Weight Estimation for each extrinsic using Benchmarking.

 Bellow are provided minimal requirements/implementation details for each pallet.

 Note: The final version _may_ contain more storage items and functions.

 Profile Pallet